 'One of the many great things about the course is that you have writing due in from day two.
 Self-doubt, indecision, writer's block...none of these things are able to stop you producing work, as they might when left to your own devices, because there simply isn't time.
 By the end of the eight months you'll have written three drafts of a full-length project, a TV pilot, a short play, a short film and a radio play.
 So you have to overcome any obstacles, over and over again.
 I found that invaluable training.
 I came to recognise obstacles as simply an inevitable part of the process and became adept at ignoring them or finding ways around them.
 Each time it got easier.
-One of the coolest things I found from having to write so much was discovering who I was as a writer: what my strengths were, what I was drawn to and what I wanted to say.
+One of the coolest things about writing so much was discovering who I was as a writer: what my strengths were, what I was drawn to and what I wanted to say.
 At the end of the year, looking over various pieces of work, all of those things were suddenly clear to me.

 'Also a joy was the experience of seeing words I'd written on a page brought to life for the first time.
 One of the many wonderful opportunities the course provides is having a rehearsed reading of your short play performed at Circa Theatre.
 I still remember sitting in the first rehearsal and getting goosebumps as I watched the actors transform words into performance.
 It got me interested in directing and serendipitously, I discovered a beginners' workshop which I took and loved.

 'I started the course with nada, basically.
 Some potential but little else.
 I feel like the course was a kiln I emerged from transformed.
 I left with such a strong foundation: a well-honed set of invaluable skills, a folio of work, a sense of who I was as a writer and a quiet confidence.
 For me, it was nothing short of miraculous.'